Delaware Gambling Regulation

 Conclusion

-The gambling industry of Delaware is relatively small in size but this is unsurprising considering the acreage of the state itself and its population, which is a little over one million.
-Another factor that influences and probably impedes further growth is the regulatory and licensing structure the state uses.
+The gambling industry in Delaware is relatively small, which is unsurprising considering the state’s acreage and its population of a little over one million.
+Another factor that likely impedes further growth is the regulatory and licensing structure the state uses.

-Casino gambling and sports wagering in all forms are pretty much run via the state lottery operator, leading to an uncompetitive environment.
+Casino gambling and sports wagering in all forms are essentially run through the state lottery operator, leading to an uncompetitive environment.
 The burden of high taxes does little to improve the situation.
-On the bright side, the state regulates all forms of gambling you can think of in both terrestrial and remote format.
+On the bright side, the state regulates nearly every form of gambling in both land-based and remote formats.